4u-s-codebook/BlockChain/README.md

 The goal of this project is to build a basic blockchain with a proof-of-work mechanism and Merkle tree-based data storage.
+Score : 10/10

 *Deliverables*

 1) Code that

-  A)implements a blockchain—in particular, a main loop that repeatedly obtains new data and computes and outputs the hash   ​H(d)​ of data structure ​d​ (see instructions below).
+  A)implements a blockchain—in particular, a main loop that repeatedly obtains new data and computes and outputs the hash   ​H(d)​ of data structure ​d​ .

   B) The data structure ​d​ must contain
   - a hash of the previous block